March 15, 2019: Day 1

 Cenelia a mercy mom, was so happy with her new plastic business and said she was doing very well.

-Then we visited the present Mercy House almost finished.
+Then we visited a Mercy House almost finished.
 This family had to flee from the mountains when a mentally unstable man threatened to harm their daughter.
 Homeless and needing work we reached out to this family.
-And got them supplies that a house needs: gas stove, propane tank, iron, table, chairs, pots, cups, bucket, bowls, mosquito nets and a dresser and place to put their dishes.
+And got them a gas stove, propane tank, iron, table, chairs, pots, cups, bucket, bowls, mosquito nets and a dresser and place to put their dishes.

 Erik an old hippie and Carlos an old Child artillery officer and policeman.
 An unusual mix touching northern Nicaragua.
 It was a good trip!